-You already know it’s harder to get traffic from the social web unless you spend money on ads.
+You already know that it’s more difficult to acquire traffic from the social web unless you spend money on advertising.

-There’s nothing new with that fact… just look at the graph above: It breaks down how the average number of social shares per blog post has been dying year over year.
+Nothing special is going on there; simply look at the graph above, which displays how the average amount of social shares per blog post has been decreasing year after year.

-But the reality is you can’t ignore platforms like Facebook, Twitter, LinkedIn, Instagram, YouTube or any other new contender that comes out and gains traction.
+However, the fact is that you can’t ignore platforms like Facebook, Twitter, LinkedIn, Instagram, and YouTube, as well as any new competitor that catches on.

 These social sites command so much traffic, that we have no choice but to be on them.